jthoms29/finnish-verb-conjugator/readme.md

 certain consonants within the word will change.
 There are two versions - weak gradation and strong gradation, and different verb types switch between different versions.
 This gradation only occurs on the border of the second-to-last and last syllable for the verb's infinitive root, so I that is taken into account.
-There are other rules outlined in the link above.
+There are other rules outlined in the link above, including certain clusters of consonants that never change.

 ## Issues
 Irregular forms aren't accounted for the most part.
 Most of the present issues come from irregularities in consonant gradation.